notofonts/noto-docs/src/miniarticles/NotoSansElymaic.md

 # Noto Sans Elymaic

-Noto Sans Elymaic is a sanserif design intended for general use for the Elymaic script.
+Noto Sans Elymaic is a sanserif design for texts in the historical Elymaic script.

-It contains 46 glyphs and 7 OpenType features, and supports 25 characters from the Unicode blocks: Elymaic.
+Noto Sans Elymaic has an italic variant, multiple weights, contains 43 glyphs, 7 OpenType features, and supports 24 characters: Elymaic.

 ## Supported writing systems